phalcon/documentation/docs/application-micro.md

 }
 ```

-### Middleware Events
+## Events in Middleware
-The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface][mvc-micro-middlewareinterface].
+The [events](#events) that are triggered for our application also trigger inside a class that implements the [Phalcon\Mvc\Micro\MiddlewareInterface](api/Phalcon_Mvc_Micro.md).
 This offers great flexibility and power for developers since we can interact with the request process.

-**API example**
+### API example
 Assume that we have an API that we have implemented with the Micro application.
 We will need to attach different Middleware classes in the application so that we can better control the execution of the application.

 The middleware that we will use are:
 * Firewall
 * NotFound
 * Redirect